 So you want to try to barbecue rattlesnake?
-Make sure it’s dead first.
-This Arizona man learned it the hard way.
+Definitely make sure it’s dead first.
+This Arizona man learned that lesson — a lesson no one on Earth should really ever have to learn in the first place — the hard way.

 Okay kids, if you catch a live rattlesnake in your backyard, let it go!
+Do not make it your pet.
 Good.
 We got that out of the way.

 Some guy in Arizona didn’t exactly heed that same advice, though, and tried to barbecue one.
 Unfortunately, poor decisions can result in terrible consequences.
 In the case of this man trying to show kids how to handle a rattlesnake, that’s exactly what happened.